joemoose/dungeoneers.d20/extra sections/Swords and Sorcery Rules.md

 - **NOT ON MY WATCH!**: You can spend one GRIT to act before your opponents when determining combat turn order.
 - **SHAKE IT OFF**: Whenever you take damage, you can spend one GRIT to reduce the damage by d6.

-###### Level 2, 5, & 7 Maneuvers
+##### Level 2, 5, & 7 Maneuvers

 Choose one of the following maneuvers at levels 2, 5, and 7 to add to your repertoire.

+- **CLEAVE**: Instead of making a normal attack, you may spend one GRIT to make a single attack with the *blast* quality to attack all opponents in the zone for half damage.
-- **COMMAND**: Instead of making an attack, you may spend one GRIT to allow an ally to make an attack that deals +d8 additional damage.
+- **COMMAND**: Instead of making an attack, you may spend one GRIT to allow an ally to make an attack that deals +d10 bonus damage.
 - **PAYBACK**: When an ally takes damage from an opponent within the range of your weapon, you may spend one GRIT to attack the opponent immediately.
+- **RAPID FIRE**: When you use a ranged weapon, you may spend one GRIT to shoot at two separate targets.
-- **SHIELD**: When an ally you share a zone with takes damage, you may spend a GRIT and add your armor to theirs for this Round (this can increase it above 6).
+- **SHIELD**: When an ally in your zone takes damage, you may spend a GRIT and add your armor rating to theirs for this round.
-- **SPLIT FIRE**: When you use a ranged weapon, you may spend one GRIT to shoot at two separate targets.
-- **TAUNT**: You may spend one GRIT to make all enemies attack you this Round.
+- **TAUNT**: You may spend one GRIT to make all enemies attack you this round.
-- **RALLY**: At the start of a Round, spend one GRIT to give you and your allies +1 additional damage until the end of the next Round.
-- **CLEAVE**: Instead of making a normal attack, you may spend one GRIT to make a single attack hitting up to four enemies in your zone.
-This attack deals half damage but still ignores Armor on a critical hit.

-##### Talent: Trophies
+#### Talent: Trophies

 You gain the following warrior abilities at level 3.